 The Municipality of Bethel Park is a Home Rule Community and is governed by a Council/Manager form of Government.
 The Municipality is evenly divided, according to census population data, into nine wards, and each ward is represented by a member of Council.
 Terms of Council are four years; the terms are staggered with even-numbered wards running two years apart from the odd-numbered wards.
 The Mayor is elected at large and also serves a four-year term.
 The Municipal Manager is appointed by Municipal Council.
 A Council Agenda is usually posted before every meeting, and the Council Meeting minutes, or details of what went on in the meeting, are usually posted after.
 Municipal Council is usually held on the 2nd Monday of each month.

 The Council Committee discusses various topics and may make some final decisions, however, the Regular Council Meeting is where all ordinances, contracts, formal agreements are voted upon by the Council members.
-A Council Committee Agenda is usually posted before every meeting, and minutes, or details of what went on in the meeting, are usually posted after.
+A Council Committee Agenda is usually posted before every meeting, and committee meeting minutes, or details of what went on in the meeting, are usually posted after.
 The Council Committee is usually held on the 4th Monday of every month.

 In addition to Municipal Council, there are several volunteer advisory boards which are also appointed by Council.